 So you’ve decided to open your home and heart to a child in need?
 Congratulations!
 You’ve made a wonderful decision.

 You’re probably excited and filled with trepidation about the journey you’re embarking on.
-You might have a thousand questions running through your mind or wondering if there are ways you can make things a little easier.
+You might have a thousand questions running through your mind or wondering if you’ll be a good foster parent.

 Although you have a steep learning curve ahead of you, it’s something you can easily overcome by preparing yourself for what’s to come, gathering great advice, and applying them to your particular situation.

 That’s where we come in.
-We’re sharing a couple top tips every first-time foster parent could use to make the experience as smooth as possible for themselves and the children in their care.
+We’re sharing a couple essential tips on how to prepare to be a foster parent to make the experience as smooth as possible for themselves and the children in their care.

 - Training is extremely valuable